 Introduction to Data Lake

-It is a single point storage system that can accommodate relational data of any format from various data sources; this can then be used to produce the data for analytics and reporting purposes.
-It is not necessary to standardize or structure the data after being picked from the data sources.
-It can hold standardized or non-standardized, structured or unstructured, processed or unprocessed data from any kind of sources, irrespective of the expected outcomes from the data stored in the Data Lake.
+It is a single-point storage system that can accommodate relational data of any format from various data sources; this can then be used to produce the data for analytics and reporting purposes.
+Standardizing or structuring the data after being picked from the data sources is unnecessary.
+It can hold standardized or non-standardized, structured or unstructured, processed or unprocessed data from any source, irrespective of the expected outcomes from the data stored in the Data Lake.

 Why do we need a Data Lake?

-By building a lake, data scientists can see the unrefined view of data.
+By building a lake, data scientists can see the unrefined data view.

 Reasons for using it are as follows:

-- The corporation that produces business benefits from their data successfully exceed their peers.
+- The corporation that produces business benefits from its data successfully exceeds its peers.
 In an Aberdeen survey, the corporation that set up a Data Lake was 9% above similar companies’ organic revenue growth performance.
-These leaders were able to perform new types of analytics such as machine learning through new sources such as log files, clickstream data, social media, and Internet connectivity in the lake.
+These leaders could perform new types of analytics, such as machine learning through new sources such as log files, clickstream data, social media, and Internet connectivity in the lake.

-- It supports the importing of data that comes in real-time.
+- It supports the importing of data that comes in real time.
 Data is gathered from multiple resources and then moved to the lake in the original format.
 Thus, a lake provides higher scalability of data.
-Also, you can know what type of data is in the lake by indexing, crawling, cataloging the data.
+Also, you can know what type of data is in the lake by indexing, crawling, and cataloging the data.

-- It supports Data Governance which manages the availability, usability, security, and integrity of data.
+- It supports Data Governance, which manages data availability, usability, security, and integrity.

 - It can help the Research & Development teams test their hypothesis, refine assumptions, and assess results.